Location, Location, Location

-2. Look out for signs of damp & mould – as you look round, look at the walls and ceilings for signs of black mould, particularly near the windows or the smell of dampness in the house.
+As you look round, look at the walls and ceilings for signs of black mould, particularly near the windows or the smell of dampness in the house.
 Not only does damp smell bad but it can also be bad for your health living in a house with mould, particularly if you suffer from allergies and asthma.

-6. Heating and Insulation – as winter sets in, if the house is not well insulated or the heating does not work properly, you will be miserably cold.
+If the house is not well insulated or the heating does not work properly, you will be miserably cold.
 Check whether the windows are double glazed, the loft is insulated, the doors are draught proof and that the heating system works.

 If the property comes furnished, are there enough cupboards and other storage space for all your things?
 If you’re looking to store larger items whilst moving consider storage spaces as a solution to make moving easier.

 If there is gas in the student housing, your landlord should provide a copy of the annual gas safety inspection certificate.
 This is legally required to have carried out in a home every year.

 As you wander round the property, you will also get a feel for the general condition of the property.
 You’ll be able to gauge if the home has been properly looked after by the landlord.
 If a house needs a lot of repairs done, it will suggest that the landlord is unreliable.